patricklafrance/wmfnext-shell/README.md

 3. Once all the remote modules are registered, the host application will create a React Router instance with the registered routes and will also render a navigation menu with the registered navigation items.

-That's it in a nutshell!
+That's it in a nutshell.
 Of course, there's more to it, but those are the main ideas.

 One more thing, a module is always a set of pages for a unique subdomain of the application.
 There is no such thing as loading a standalone remote component with this shell.

 ### Remote modules vs Static modules

-Loading remote modules at runtime with Webpack Module Federation is the reason why this shell exists and what we recommend products to aim for.
-It enables teams to be fully autonomous by deploying their module independently from the other parts of the application.
+Loading remote modules at runtime with Webpack Module Federation is the reason why this shell exists and it is what we recommend products to aim for.
+It enables teams to be fully autonomous by deploying their modules independently from the other parts of the application.

 However, we understand that _teams working on mature products_ will most likely prefer to _gradually migrate towards a distributed architecture_ by first extracting subdomains into independent modules in their current monolithic setup before fully committing to remote modules loaded at runtime.